gkaimakas/angular.validators/README.md

  is-ip | check if the string is an IP (version 4 or 6). | 4, 6
  is-isbn |  check if the string is an ISBN (version 10 or 13). | 10, 13
- is-isin |  check if the string is an ISIN (stock/security identifier) is-in | check if the string is in a array of allowed values. | array is-int | check if the string is an integer. is-json | check if the string is valid JSON (note: uses JSON.parse). is-lowercase | check if the string is lowercase.
+ is-isin |  check if the string is an ISIN (stock/security identifier) is-in | check if the string is in a array of allowed values. | array e.g ['a','b','c'] is-int | check if the string is an integer. is-json | check if the string is valid JSON (note: uses JSON.parse). is-lowercase | check if the string is lowercase.